oneforawe/config-repo/config/win/README.md

 For work, I'm using a Windows 10 system without access to the Microsoft/Windows Store.

+## Secondary Machine

+In addition to the physical laptop with Windows, I have access to a remote virtual machine as another development environment, which has become my primary development environment for work.

+* Access via Citrix Workspace 2210 ("IT" app)
+* Installed Software (more detail further below)
+  * OS: Windows 10
+  * Outlook
+  * RingCentral
+  * Box (Box Drive)
+  * Visual Studio (Professional 2022 LTSC)
+  * Microsoft SQL Server 2019 64-bit
+  * Windows Terminal
+  * Vim for Windows
+  * Git for Windows
+  * NVM for Windows (for Node 18, etc)
+  * WSL2 (Windows Subsystem for Linux)
+  * PuTTY (release 0.77 64-bit)

 ## Remap Keys

 For better keyboard ergonomics, you can use PowerToys to remap the CAPS-LOCK key